Christianity in Indonesia: Music

 There are many Christian songwriters in Indonesia, but their market reach has reached many Christian communities across the country.
 A network of praise and worship bands, such as JPCC Worship, Sari Simorangkir, and others, has been formed to promote Indonesian Christian music within Christian communities and worship services.

 A Christian arts festival called Pesparawi (Pesta Paduan Suara Gerejawi), is a religious festival for the Indonesian Protestant Christian community specializing in church music.
 For the Catholic community, with the same but to be called the Pesparani (Pesta Paduan Suara Gerejani).
 This event aims to foster, enhance, and unite Christians from various universities across Indonesia through choral arts, as well as serving as a training platform to hone the expression and vocal skills of church singers.
 This event serves as a gathering place for Christians from across Indonesia to build togetherness and unity, and strengthen bonds of brotherhood.
 This event serves not only as a competition but also as a means to strengthen faith, brotherhood, and unity among Christians, both at the national and university levels.

 Bible translation

 "Sang Maha Prabu Yesus Kristus Pangeraning Para Bangsa", depiction of Jesus as a Javanese king at Ganjuran Church, Bantul, Special Region of Yogyakarta.

-The first translation of the Bible ("Alkitab") in Indonesian language was Albert Corneliszoon Ruyl's translation of the book of Matthew (1629).
+The first translation of the Bible ("Alkitab") into the Malay language was Albert Corneliszoon Ruyl's translation of the book of Matthew (1629).
 Between then and now at least 22 other translations exist, excluding the translations to local languages of Indonesia (out of more than 700 local languages of Indonesia, more than 100 languages have portions or whole Bible translated, while some, like Javanese and Batak, have more than one version).
 In 1820, Gottlob Brückner (1783–1857) translated the Bible into Javanese, the most widely spoken language of Indonesia.